inoas/gleam-cake/README.md

 ## Examples

-See Cake's [tests](https://github.com/inoas/gleam-cake/tree/main/test/cake_test), especially the _Setup_ sections.
+See Cake's [tests](https://github.com/inoas/gleam-cake/tree/main/test/cake_test), especially the _Setup_ sections in each test module.

 You may also compare the tests with the [snapshots](https://github.com/inoas/gleam-cake/tree/main/birdie_snapshots) results.

 ## Usage